 The Citi Double Cash Card is one of the best no-annual-fee credit cards available thanks to its simple cash back rewards and flexible redemption options.
 And while other issuers on the market have finally released some 2% cash back cards of their own, the Double Cash remains a top contender.

-It doesn’t come with unique bonus categories or carry a ton of perks, but when it comes to flat-rate cash back cards, less is more.
+It doesn’t carry a ton of perks, but when it comes to flat-rate cash back cards, less is more.
 Instead of tracking spending or enrolling in bonus categories, you can simply use the card for all your general spending and enjoy streamlined, consistent cash back.
 Here are some of the key reasons minimalists should consider the Citi Double Cash.